roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 - **Environmental and Sustainability Considerations**: Consider incorporating sustainability features into the design or assessing the environmental impact of the equipment.
 This could involve materials sourcing, energy efficiency, or end-of-life considerations.
 {{< /hint>}}

-..and that is all I could think of!